San7o/mapkg/README.md

 When you want to install a package, the instructions on the map are executed and the result is saved in `MAPKG_PATH/bin`.

+## Updates

+Maps are updated via git by fetching this repository, either using a known tag or from master branch.